veenaprakash123/MysteryWord/README.md

 1. Installation not required- Just use the link above to play the game!

-MVP User Stories:
+User Stories for MVP:

-1. As a player, I want the game to allow either me or my opponent to submit a word so that the other player can guess the letters in that word.
+1. As a player, I want the game to allow me or my opponent to enter a word so that the other player can guess letters in that word.
-2. As a player, I want the word selected by my opponent to initially be hidden from view so that I won’t know what it is.
+2. As a player, I want the word selected by my opponent to initially be hidden from view so that I won’t see the letters that I am supposed to guess.
-3. As a player, I want to guess the letters in the word selected by my opponent so that the word will eventually be revealed to me.
+3. As a player, I want to see the letter(s) that I guess correctly, so that I can see my progress and potentially guess the whole word.
-4. As a player, I want to see the letter(s) that I guess correctly, so that I can see my progress and potentially guess the whole word.
+4. As a player I want the game to display an image every time I guess a letter that does not belong to the hidden word, so that I the number of times I guess incorrectly is visually tracked.
-5. As a player I want the game to display an image every time I guess a letter that does not belong to the hidden word, so that I the number of times I guess incorrectly is visually tracked.
+5. As a player, I want to be notified if I have guessed all the letters in the mystery word correctly, so that I know if I have won the round.
-6. As a player, I want to be notified if I have guessed all the letters correctly and won the round, or if I have run out of opportunities to make any more guesses and lost round.
+6. As a player, I want to be notified if I have run out of opportunities to guess letters, so that I know if I have lost the round.
-7. As a player, I want to be notified who the ultimate winner of the game is once either me or my opponent wins two rounds.
+7. As a player I want to see the score be updated every time a round is completed.
-8. As a player I want to see the score be updated every time a round is completed.
+8. As a player I want to be notified who ultimately wins the game – whether me or my opponent is the first player to win two rounds.

-Screenshots:
+Screenshots of the game:

 <img src="first prompt answer.png">